MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Preliminaries

 Direct preference optimization (DPO) is a widely used approach for aligning pretrained language or diffusion models with human preferences~\cite{rafailov2023direct, wallace2024diffusion}.
 Under the Bradley-Terry (BT) model~\cite{bradley1952rank}, the probability that a sample $\mb x_w$ is preferred over $\mb x_l$ given a condition $\mb c$ is:

-where $\mathrm{Sigmoid}(\cdot):=1/(1+\exp(-\mb x))$ denotes the Sigmoid function, $\mb x_w$ and $\mb x_l$ denote the preferred and non-preferred samples, respectively, and $r(\mb x|\mb c)$ represents the underlying reward function reflecting human preference.
+where $\mathrm{Sigmoid}(x):=1/(1+\exp(-x))$ denotes the Sigmoid function, $\mb x_w$ and $\mb x_l$ denote the preferred and non-preferred samples, respectively, and $r(\mb x|\mb c)$ represents the underlying reward function reflecting human preference.
 DPO parameterizes this reward as $r_{\mb\theta}(\mb x|\mb c):= \beta\log p_{\mb\theta}(\mb x|\mb c)-\beta\log p_\text{ref}(\mb x|\mb c)$ and estimates $\mb\theta$ via maximum likelihood estimation on the BT model~\eqref{BT-Model}:

 where $p_\text{ref}$ denotes the pretrained base (reference) model, $\beta$ controls the strength of the KL regularization between $p_{\mb\theta}$ and $p_\text{ref}$, and $S$ represents the preference dataset.
-As we show later, DPO can be naturally adapted to enhance conditional modeling in visual generative models, providing a contrastive mechanism that parallels our MCLR objective.
+As we show later, DPO can be naturally adapted for enhancing conditional modeling in visual generative models, providing a contrastive mechanism that parallels our MCLR objective.